Psychology

 Research

 Work in my lab is concerned broadly with cross-species analysis of adaptive behavior.
-One line of research centers on adaptive decision making, including self-control and risky choice.
-A second line of research concerns comparative cognition, exploring the cross-species generality of complex behavior, including self-awareness, counting, symbolic behavior, and problem solving.
+One line of research centers on adaptive decision-making, including self-control and risky choice.
+A second line of research concerns social behavior, including cooperation, reciprocity, and the reward value of social interaction.
 A third line of research centers on behavioral economics, aimed at characterizing relationships between economic behavior (demand, substitution, savings, preference) and economic variables (prices, wages, taxes, interest, framing).
 In addition to these empirical pursuits, I am also interested in the history and philosophy of science; in particular, how psychological principles can help us to understand science as a social process.

 Visit the Learning & Adaptive Behavior Laboratory website